stangsdal/com.hikvision/README.md

 # Hikvision

-Support for Hikvision Cameras and NVR
+Support for Hikvision IP-Cameras and NVR

 *Using Alarms in Flows